 #2 Attaching your baby to the breast

 The next video by Global Health Media explains the difference between a shallow and a deep latch.
-A deep latch is one where the baby takes a good mouthful of breast tissue as well as the nipple.
-The nipple will be deep in a baby’s mouth so that the nipple isn’t getting rubbed on baby’s hard palate.
-The video shows babies latching to the breast in a variety of positions, and discusses how to recognise a good latch.
+In a deep latch a baby has plenty of breast tissue as well as the nipple in their mouth so the nipple is deep in a baby’s mouth where it won’t be pinched by the baby’s tongue during breastfeeding.
+This video shows babies latching to the breast in a variety of positions, and discusses how to recognise a good latch.
 See Latching Tips on this website for photographs and more videos that describe how to achieve a comfortable latch.

 #4 Good milk transfer